privacyidea/privacyidea/doc/configuration/radius_server_config.rst

 .. index:: RADIUS Server

-You can centrally define RADIUS servers that can be used to
+You can centrally define RADIUS servers that can be used for :ref:`radius_token`